Cholula massacre: Massacre

 They captured the Cholulan leaders Tlaquiach and Tlalchiac and then ordered the city to be set on fire.
 The troops started in the palace of Xacayatzin, and then on to Chialinco and Yetzcoloc.
 In letters to his King, Cortés claimed that in three hours time his troops (helped by the Tlaxcalans) killed 3,000 people and had burned the city.
 Another witness, Vázquez de Tapia, claimed the death toll was as high as 30,000.
 However, since the women and children, and many men, had already fled the city, it is unlikely that so many were killed.
-Regardless, the massacre of the nobility of Cholula was a notorious chapter in the conquest of Mexico.

 The Azteca and Tlaxcalteca histories of the events leading up to the massacre vary; the Tlaxcalteca claimed that their ambassador Patlahuatzin was sent to Cholula and had been tortured by the Cholula.
 Thus, Cortés was avenging him by attacking Cholula.(Historia de Tlaxcala, por Diego Muñoz Camargo, lib.
 II cap.
 V. 1550).
 The Azteca version put the blame on the Tlaxcalteca, claiming that they resented Cortés going to Cholula instead of Huexotzingo.

 The massacre had a chilling effect on the other city states and groups affiliated with the Aztecs, as well as the Aztecs themselves.
 Tales of the massacre convinced the other cities in the Aztec Empire to entertain seriously Cortés' proposals rather than risk the same fate.

 Cortés then sent emissaries to Moctezuma with the message that the people of Cholula had treated him with trickery and had therefore been punished.